 “Product marketing is the art of maximizing the value and awareness of your brand and product mix.”

 “Sales needs direction otherwise they will send out contradicting messages to our customer base.”

 The results from this report captivated us from start to finish and on the whole, we’d say they’re fairly positive.

 Since our inception, our mission’s been to elevate the role of product marketing and raise awareness not just among the C-suite, but across the board.
 So with that said, our aim for 2021’s edition is to ensure not a single C-suiter’s able to say they’re not aware of the PMM position - that’s one area for improvement.

 Buy-in and support from the C-suite is decent - but it could be better.
 For product marketers - or anyone, for that matter - to perform to the best of their ability, they need support.
 Buy-in from the top filters all the way down to the bottom and so although an average support rating of 8.5/10 isn’t horrendous, it could, of course, be better, and so we’ll be keeping an eye out for that next year.

-Execs perceive product marketing’s influence higher than PMMs.
+Execs perceive product marketing’s influence as higher than PMMs.
 What was most interesting to us about this was the difference in opinion.
-The execs say product marketing has an influence level of 7.6/10 within the company, whereas product marketers have it down as 6.9/10.
+The execs say product marketing has an influence level of 7.6/10 within the company, whereas product marketers have it down to 6.9/10.
 As time goes by, our utopia vision is:

 - Both execs and PMMs give a higher rating